 How to attach the macrame handles to your drawers

 Below you can see what the macrame dresser drawer pull looks like from the side.

 Thread the hemp cord through each hardware hole.

 And attach the macrame dresser drawer pulls with a very tight knot on the inside of the drawer.
 Adjust the handle on the outside to make it straight and that’s it.

 Check out my light cherry wood desk makeover for details on how I bleached and lime waxed it.

-So if you want a cheap alternative to all the pricey hardware out there then you can try either the leather drawer pulls (at the end of the post) I made or these even cheaper macrame dresser drawer pulls.
+So if you want a cheap alternative to all the pricey hardware out there then you can give these macrame drawer pulls a try or my leather drawer pulls or I have a tutorial for affordable, high-quality DIY wooden drawer pulls.
+All are great easy and affordable options.